torcato/spark-jdbc-test-docker/README.md

 To test the jdbc connection you can use any jdbc client bellow an example using Squirrel SQL.

 ### Squirrel SQL instructions:
-Add a new driver in squirrel
+Add a new driver in squirrel <br>
-**Example URL:** jdbc:hive2://localhost:10000
+**Example URL:** jdbc:hive2://localhost:10000<br>

-**Class Name:** org.apache.hive.jdbc.HiveDriver
+**Class Name:** org.apache.hive.jdbc.HiveDriver<br>
 This driver has quite a lot of dependencies so in the "Extra Class Path" tab I selected all the jars in the \<spark path>/jars folder.

-create a new connection to using the default url in your host machine and that's it!
+Create a new connection to using the default url in your host machine and that's it!